Table of Contents [+/-]

 Linux supports a number of different solutions for installing MySQL.
 The recommended method is to use one of the distributions from Oracle.
 If you choose this method, there are several options available:

 Installing from a generic binary package in

 As an alternative, you can use the native package manager within your Linux distribution to automatically download and install MySQL for you.
-Native package installations can take of the download and dependencies required to run MySQL, but the MySQL version will often be some versions behind the currently available release.
+Native package installations can take care of the download and dependencies required to run MySQL, but the MySQL version will often be some versions behind the currently available release.
 You will also normally be unable to install development releases, as these are not usually made available in the native repository.
-For more information on using the native package installers, see Section 2.3, “Installing MySQL on Linux Using Native Package Managers”.
+For more information on using the native package installers, see Section 2.4, “Installing MySQL on Linux Using Native Package Managers”.